EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/linkedList/linkedListExercises.md

 - getFromTheEnd - returns n'th value from the end.

 Don't use variable that stores size of array to stop iteration.
 You can index from 0 or 1.
 Time complexity should be O(n)

+## Exercise 5
+Add method getMiddleElements that finds the middle of a linked list in one pass.
+If the list has an even number of nodes, there would be two middle nodes.
+Note: Assume that you don’t know the size of the list ahead of time